neil-unomaha/CIF_CYBR_8950/Milestone_3.md

 ### Overview

-By the end of the second milestone, We technically had a CIF environment setup but we did not sufficiently understand how it worked in order to extend its functionality.
+By the end of the second milestone, We technically had a CIF environment setup but we did not sufficiently understand how it worked to extend its functionality.
 We had pseudocode for steps of writing the new endpoint, as well as a possible implementation, but the solution had yet to be written.

 By the end of the third milestone, we gained the necessary knowledge to implement the Palo Alto endpoint.
 We conducted multiple code review sessions which resulted in [three functioning iterations of the Palo Alto endpoint](https://github.com/neil-unomaha/CIF_CYBR_8950/tree/master/palo_endpoint_versions).
 The code was improved in several ways, including providing better code comments and API documentation, increasing optimization, accounting for edge cases that would cause issues, and writing [test coverage](https://github.com/neil-unomaha/CIF_CYBR_8950/tree/master/test-file).